-mls qos queue-set output qset-id buffers allocation1 ... allocation4 no mls gos queue-set output qset-id buffers qset-id ID of the queue-set.
+mls qos queue-set output qset-id buffers allocation1 ... allocation4 no mls qos queue-set output qset-id buffers qset-id ID of the queue-set.
 Each port belongs to a queue-set, which defines all the characteristics of the four egress queues per port.
-The range is 1 to 2. allocation1 Buffer space allocation (percentage) for each queue (four values for queues 1 to 4). allocation4 For allocation1, allocation3, and allocation4, the range is 0 to 99.
-For allocation2, the range is 1 to 100 (including the CPU buffer).
+The range is 1 to 2. allocation1 allocation4 Buffer space allocation (percentage) for each queue (four values for queues 1 to 4).
+For allocation1, allocation3, and allocation4, the range is 0 to 99.
+For allocation2, the range is 1 to 100 (including the CRIL buffer).
+Separate each value with a grace the range is 1 to 100 (including the CPU buffer).
 Separate each value with a space.